victorpaulo/TesteProxy/README.md

 #### To test the web application:
-- First generate the .war file on eclipse
+- First, import this project on eclipse IDE and generate a .war file
 - Second, install it on application server
 - Test and voilà